madebits/madebits.github.io/r/linux-csman.md

 ## Introduction

 CSMan enables using `cryptsetup` conveniently to encrypt disk file containers or disk data partitions.
 CSMan cannot be used to encrypt live partitions.
-The follow are some of hard-coded settings on CSMan:
+The follow are some of the hard-coded settings of CSMan:

 * Uses `cryptsetup` in *plain* mode with 512 bit keys.
 * Supports only *EXT4* volumes.